- Home

 Download Sample Report

-The U.S. medical coding market size was estimated at USD 21.89 billion in 2024 and is expected to grow at a CAGR of 10.00% from 2025 to 2033.
+The U.S. medical coding market size was estimated at USD 21.6 billion in 2025 and is projected to reach USD 44.4 billion by 2033, growing at a CAGR of 9.6% from 2026 to 2033.
 Errors in billings, insurance fraud, and misinterpretations of medical documents result in large financial losses.
-Increasing losses due to ineffective medical billing and revenue cycle management are increasing the demand for revenue cycle management, including medical coding software and services.
+Increasing losses due to ineffective medical billing and revenue cycle management are increasing demand for revenue cycle management including medical coding software and services.
 This, in turn, is estimated to drive market growth potential.

 “Acquiring Aidéo Technologies is a major step towards our goal of building a comprehensive AI-driven healthcare services platform.
 Aidéo’s Autonomous Coding Platform, built on advanced AI, natural language processing, real-time analytics, and Large Language Models (LLM), delivers accuracy that surpasses manual and traditional CAC tools.
 Its HL7 interoperability ensures seamless communication with industry standard EHR systems, supporting surgical specialties, emergency departments, anesthesia, radiology, and RCM companies across the U.S.”